Summer Drop and Withdrawal Information

 Prior to submitting the eform, ensure you read and understand the Statement of Responsibility and Financial Aid Recipients sections of the eform.

-2. Notification: After Records & Registration receives and processes your submitted eform, you will receive an email notification to your UWEC email account indicating your request has been processed.
+2. Notification: After your withdrawal eform has been received and processed you will receive an email notification to your UWEC email account indicating your request has been processed.

-3. Account Review: The Bursar's Office (Schofield Hall 110) will review your account information and determine the account balance.
+3. Account Review: Blugold Central Bursar's Unit will review your account information and determine the account balance.
 Please note that if you are a financial aid student you may owe a repayment.

 What is the "W" grade?